All Episodes

 Are you aware of that?

-Like they, they're ambivalent about it.
+Like they're ambivalent about it.

 They're indifferent about it.

-And I was just in Turin, so I'm thankful for everyone there who welcomed me.
+They're only and I was just in Turin, so I'm thankful for everyone there who welcomed me.

-I met all of the scientists.
+I met all the scientists.

-My friend Enrico, the chemist, who the shroud is now currently kept in what's called a reliquary.
+My friend Enrico, the chemist, who the Shroud is now currently kept in what's called a reliquary.

-It's the exact size of the shroud.
+It's the exact size of the Shroud.

-The company that creates all of the materials for the International Space Station is based in Turin.
+The company, this is fascinating information, the company that creates all the materials for the International Space Station is based in Turin.

 That same company created the box that preserves the Shroud.